 SINGER, Milton Borah.
-Poland 15.7.1912 — N.Y.
-5.12.1994, when 82.
+Poland 15.7.1912 — Chicago 5.12.1994, when 82.
 U.S. Anthropologist of India.
-Born in a Jewish family in Poland, soon emigrated to the U.S.A.
-From 1920 in Detroite, 1921 naturalized.
+Born in a Jewish family in Poland, son of Julius Singer and Esther Greenberg.
+The family emigrated to the U.S.A. in 1920, settling in Detroit, 1921 naturalized.
 Studies of psychology (B.A.
 1934) and philosophy (M.A.
-1936) ant University of Texas in Austin.
+1936) at University of Texas in Austin.
 Ph.D.
 1940 Chicago (under Carnap, diss. on mathematical logic).
 From 1941 Social Science Instructor, from 1954 Professor of Anthropology at University of Chicago, emeritus 1979.
-Married.
-Several periods of fieldwork in India, in 1953-54, 1960-61 and 1964.
-Interested in semiotic anthropology and in the transition to modern society.
+Married, children.

-Publications: Edited: Traditional India: structure and change.
-332 p.
-1959; Krishna: Myths, Rites, and Attitudes.
+– Edited: Krishna: Myths, Rites, and Attitudes.
 277 p.
 Honolulu 1966.

 – When a Great Tradition Modernizes.
 An Anthropological Approach to Indian Civilization.
 34+430 p.
 Chicago 1972.

 – Man’s glassy essence: Explorations in semiotic anthropology.
+14+222 p.
 Bloomington 1984.

 – Nuclear policy, culture and history.
+261 p.
 Chicago 1988.